 Currently, our Practice represents public clients in the following high-profile matters:

-- Ratings Agency: Represented the co-lead state and another large state in the $864 million settlement achieved in January 2017 by 22 states and the U.S. Department of Justice with Moody’s Corporation, Moody’s Investors Service, Inc. and Moody’s Analytics, Inc. Together with the $1.375 billion-dollar settlement achieved with Standard & Poor’s in 2015, in which we also represented a co-lead state, these cases produced key industry reforms that guarantee greater transparency for consumers and divested the credit rating agencies of more than $2.2 billion for their conduct contributing to the national housing crisis and Great Recession.
+- Ratings Agency: The Public Client Practice represented the co-lead state (Mississippi) and another large state (New Jersey) in the $864 million settlement achieved in January 2017 by 22 states and the U.S. Department of Justice with Moody’s Corporation, Moody’s Investors Service, Inc. and Moody’s Analytics, Inc. Together with the $1.375 billion-dollar settlement achieved with Standard & Poor’s in 2015, in which we also represented a co-lead state, these cases produced key industry reforms that guarantee greater transparency for consumers and divested the credit rating agencies of more than $2.2 billion for their conduct contributing to the national housing crisis and Great Recession.

-- Nursing Homes: Represent several attorneys general in litigation and investigations related to deceptive marketing and false claims by numerous for-profit nursing home chains that promised and billed for, but failed to provide, basic care to their elderly residents.
+- Nursing Homes: The Public Client Practice represents several attorneys general in litigation and investigations related to deceptive marketing and false claims by numerous for-profit nursing home chains that promised and billed for, but failed to provide, basic care to their elderly residents.

-- Energy Drink: Represent the state of Hawaii in its litigation against Living Essentials, Inc., the creator of 5-Hour ENERGY, for misrepresenting the benefits of drinking its so-called “liquid energy shot.”
+- Energy Drink: The Public Client Practice represents the state of Hawaii in its litigation against Living Essentials, Inc., the creator of 5-Hour ENERGY, for misrepresenting the benefits of drinking its so-called “liquid energy shot.”